FAFSA Completion Workshops

 Where Can I Get Assistance With Completing the FAFSA?

-As a community service, The Ohio State University at Marion offers several FAFSA completion workshops during the fall and early winter.
+As a community service, The Ohio State University at Marion offers FAFSA completion workshops during the fall and early winter.
 You are welcome to attend even if you and/or your child plans to attend a college other than Ohio State.
 Please note that pre-registration is required…please see details below.